 Far too often, the headlines read of tragic and senseless deaths from DWI accidents.
 For every drunk driving fatality that gets the attention of the media, there are many more DWI car crashes that cause very serious personal injuries to innocent drivers, passengers and pedestrians.

 Many believe that the district attorney will be able to seek compensation for the injuries to the victim and his or her family.
 This is simply not the case for the most part.
 Victims and families must look to the civil courts for true compensation.
+An experienced personal injury attorney can help.

 Victims Rights in Criminal Prosecution